-In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended, below is a summary of consumer information that must be made available to all prospective students, applicants, employees and current students at Imperial Valley College (IVC).
-As required by federal regulation, notice of the availability of the information listed below is emailed to each enrolled student annually.
+In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended, below is a summary of consumer information that must be made available to all prospective students, applicants, employees, and current students at Imperial Valley College (IVC).
+As required by federal regulation, a notice of the availability of the information listed below is emailed to each enrolled student annually.
 Each topic listed gives a brief description of the information that must be disclosed and links to pages that contain the actual information or explains how it can be obtained.
-If you need assistance obtaining information listed or you would like a paper copy, contact the Director of Financial Aid at:
+If you need assistance obtaining the information listed or you would like a paper copy, contact the Director of Financial Aid at:

 I. Information about Imperial Valley College

 II.
 Overview of Financial Aid Programs